-Freshwater tidal marshes were sampled at four locations along the Scheldt river (Fig. 1, Table S1).
-The Scheldt estuary is located in northern Belgium and the south-western Netherlands and flows into the North Sea.
-The river basin of the Scheldt covers a large part of Flanders (71%) and the adjacent region of Northern France; the total catchment area is approximately 22.000 km2.
+Freshwater tidal marshes were sampled at four locations along the Scheldt River (Fig. 1 and Table S1 in the Supplement).
+The Scheldt estuary is located in northern Belgium and the southwestern Netherlands and flows into the North Sea.
+The river basin of the Scheldt covers a large part of Flanders (71%) and the adjacent region of northern France; the total catchment area is approximately 22 000 km.
 The population living in the river basin is about 10 million (Meire et al., 2005).
 The tidal wave extends from the mouth (Vlissingen) to 160 km upstream near Ghent, where sluices stop the tidal wave.
 The estuary's freshwater tidal zone reaches from Ghent to Rupelmonde (Fig. 1).
 This research focused on freshwater tidal marshes, i.e. located in this freshwater tidal zone of the estuary.
 Brackish waters experience the mixing of seawater, making it difficult to distinguish the anthropogenic sources from seawater influence.
-Furthermore, saltwater in the North Sea has PO4 concentrations about a factor ten lower than fresh water in the Scheldt river (Burson et al., 2016).
-This research was focused on freshwater, lowland river systems and the human influence on the P concentrations, saltwater environments were beyond the scope of this study.
+Furthermore, saltwater in the North Sea has $PO_4$ concentrations about a factor of 10 lower than fresh water in the Scheldt River (Burson et al., 2016).
+This research was focused on freshwater lowland river systems and the human influence on the P concentrations; saltwater environments were beyond the scope of this study.

-Figure 1: Map of the Scheldt Estuary, triangles indicate the locations of the sampled tidal marshes, Old1 and Young1 were only 250 m apart, and on the scale of the map, they overlap
+Figure 1.
+Map of the Scheldt estuary: triangles indicate the locations of the sampled tidal marshes.
+Old1 and Young1 were only 250 m apart, and on the scale of the map, they overlap.

 Sediment accreting in tidal marshes originates from the deposition of riverine suspended matter, including inorganic mineral sediment and organic matter (Callaway et al., 1996).
 We discriminate between old and young tidal marshes, hereafter referred to as marshes.
 Old marshes have a higher elevation compared to young marshes.
-As a general mechanism, young marsh surfaces accumulate sediments quickly and increase their elevation asymptotically up to an equilibrium level, which is around the mean high water level (MHWL)(Pethick, 1981; Temmerman et al., 2003a).
-Temmerman et al. (2003a) defined an old marsh as visible on topographic maps of Ferraris (1774 - 1777), so it was formed before the 19th century (Temmerman et al., 2003a).
+As a general mechanism, young marsh surfaces accumulate sediments quickly and increase their elevation asymptotically up to an equilibrium level, which is around the mean high water level (MHWL) (Pethick, 1981; Temmerman et al., 2003a).
+Temmerman et al. (2003a) defined an old marsh as visible on topographic maps of Ferraris (1774-1777), so it was formed before the 19th century (Temmerman et al., 2003a).
 Young marshes in the Scheldt estuary were formed more recently, by the natural establishment of pioneer marsh vegetation on formerly bare tidal mudflats, generally after 1944.
 During the last decades, the young marshes had a surface elevation below MHWL.
 As a result, young marshes experienced more frequent inundations and had larger sediment accretion rates than old marshes.
-For example, between 1931 and 1951, young marshes accumulated at rates of 1.6 to 3.2 cm yr-1.
-In contrast, the elevation of old marshes was very close to the yearly MHWL increase rate of 0.3 to 0.6 cm yr-1 in the Western Scheldt (Temmerman et al., 2003a).
+For example, between 1931 and 1951, young marshes accumulated at rates of 1.6 to $3.2 \,\mathrm{cm}\,\mathrm{yr}^{-1}$ .
+In contrast, the elevation of old marshes was very close to the yearly MHWL increase rate of 0.3 to $0.6 \text{ cm yr}^{-1}$ in the western Scheldt (Temmerman et al., 2003a).

-This study analysed depth profiles of sediment cores originating from tidal marshes along the freshwater Scheldt river.
-The analysis contained two old and two young marshes, Old1, Old2, Young1 and Young2 (locations indicated in Fig. 1).
-The coordinates of sampling locations can be found in (Van de Broek et al., 2018; Van De Broek et al., 2016) and supplementary information (SI.I).
-Marshes Old1 and Young1 originated from the Tidal marsh named the Notelaer, Old 2 from Grembergen and Young2 from Mariekerke.
-Eight cores were analysed; three replicate cores for both sites Old1 and Young 1 and one core for Old2 and Young2.
+This study analysed depth profiles of sediment cores originating from tidal marshes along the freshwater Scheldt River.
+The analysis contained two old and two young marshes, Old1, Old2, Young1, and Young2 (locations indicated in Fig. 1).
+The coordinates of sampling locations can be found in Van de Broek et al. (2018, 2016) and Sect.
+SI.I in the Supplement.
+Marshes Old1 and Young1 originated from the tidal marsh named the Notelaer, Old 2 from Grembergen, and Young2 from Mariekerke.
+Eight cores were analysed: three replicate cores for both sites Old1 and Young 1 and one core for Old2 and Young2.